Index

 affect your enjoyment of your Indian.

-I have old-school cork floats for
+I have no more old-school cork floats

-- modern gasoline or petrol is very hard on all kinds of laquer.
-As the
+Modern gasoline or petrol is very hard

-formulation of the gas changes with the season and the country (and sometimes
+on all kinds of laquer.
+As the formulation of the gas changes with the

-seemingly for no clear reason at all) you may have great luck with a traditional
+all) you may have great luck with a traditional cork float one day just

-cork float one day just to have it shrivel up and die on you next time
+to have it shrivel up and die on you next time you fill the tank.

 The permanent fix is the black closed-cell